videosdk-live/videosdk-docs/javascript_docs_versioned_docs/version-0.0.x/guide/video-and-audio-calling-api-sdk/render-media/display-audio-video.md

 ```

 :::caution
-While rendering the audio, we should **not render the audio of local participant** as it will create the echo.
+While rendering the audio, you should **not render the audio of the local participant** as it will create echo.
-So to solve that you should not create audio element for local participant
+So to avoid that, you should not create an audio element for the local participant.
 :::

 ## Autoplay Audio and Video

-`autoplay` refers to the parameter which is passed to `<audio>` and `<video>` whose media should be played automatically without user clicking on the video or hitting the play button.
+`autoplay` is a parameter passed to `<audio>` and `<video>` elements, indicating that their media should play automatically without requiring the user to click on the video or hit the play button.

-While building a audio-video calling app, it is necessary to mae sure that `autoplay` flag is set to `true` so that any media loaded is played although the `play()` was not called.
+When developing an audio-video calling app, ensure that the `autoplay` flag is set to `true`, allowing any loaded media to play even if the `play()` method was not explicitly called.

-You can learn more about the `autoplay flag` at the [**official documentation**](https://developer.mozilla.org/en-US/docs/Web/Media/Autoplay_guide).
+You can learn more about the `autoplay flag` in the [**official documentation**](https://developer.mozilla.org/en-US/docs/Web/Media/Autoplay_guide).

 ## API Reference